 Last Word of Advice

-That’s why if you are going for HEIGHT, you’re almost certainly going to have to use the ‘pyramid’ technique… that’s my final word of advice!
+That’s why if you are going for height, you’re almost certainly going to have to use the ‘pyramid’ technique… trust me!

-EVEN a spaghetti tower needs good design and good construction… the laws of physics very much apply… that’s why it’s such a great activity for science days, you learn so much, while having so much fun!
+Even a spaghetti tower submits to the laws of physics… that’s why it’s such a great activity for science days, you learn so much, while having so much fun!